pjboirleaud/pics-order/README.md

 # Pics order

-Small app in order to display pics & make possible for your customer to order the pics of his choice (and for each one, the amount)
+Small app in order to display pics & make possible for your customer to order the pics of his choice (and for each one, the amount).

-For a small amount of pics only : all the pics are shown on a single page Fits weel for example for wedding pics ordering webpages
+For a small amount of pics only : all the pics are shown on a single page.

+Fits well for example for wedding pics ordering webpages.

 ## Build & development